ibm-cloud-docs/key-protect/at-events.md

 - The `requestData.newValue.policyAllowedNetworkEnabled` field includes if your allowed network policy is currently enabled or disabled.
 - The `requestData.newValue.policyAllowedNetworkAttribute` field includes if your allowed network policy is currently only for public networks or both public and private networks.
-- The `requestData.initalValue.policyDualAuthDeleteEnabled` field includes if your dual auth delete policy was previously enabled or disabled.
+- The `requestData.initialValue.policyDualAuthDeleteEnabled` field includes if your dual auth delete policy was previously enabled or disabled.
 - The `requestData.newValue.policyDualAuthDeleteEnabled` field includes if your dual auth delete policy is currently enabled or disabled.

 ### Import token events